Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/default-values.rst

 - random.randrange(start, stop)
 - random.randrange(start, stop, step)

-It seems that step is "optional", which it is.
+It seems that *step* is, "optional" which it is.
 By default, if you do not provide it, then python assumes the value is just 1.
 You can choose for example to place in a 2, and then only even numbers will be chosen.
 Here is how we would define the function random.randrange() to get this optional parameter:

 .. code-block:: python

 	def randrange(start, stop, step = 1):

-Notice that right in the declaration of the function, the "default optional parameter" is being set.
+Notice that right in the declaration of the function the, "default optional parameter" is being set.
 If it is not provided as a parameter, the default value is just used.
 Each programming language has its own syntax to make this kind of optional parameter work.
 Here is an example:

 Code for Function with Default Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^